Wi-sc/GenMesh/README.md

 Or you can install step by step by yourself.

 ## Data Preparation
-Dowanload the ShapeNet dataset and corresponding renderings.
+Dowanload the ShapeNet dataset and corresponding [renderings]().
 We provide our renderings and split file here.
+Run the preprocess scipt in the fold `preprossing/` to normalize the mesh.
+We also provide the processed files here.

 ## Training
 To train your NVF, you can change the parameters in the configs and run: